SalomePlatform/shaper/src/FeaturesPlugin/doc/extrusionFeature.rst

 **See Also** a sample TUI Script of :ref:`tui_create_extrusion_by_sizes` operation.

-By bounding planes
+By bounding faces
 ------------------

 .. image:: images/Extrusion2.png
   :align: center

 .. centered::
-  Extrusion: definition by bounding planes
+  Extrusion: definition by bounding faces

 - **Base objects** - contains a list of objects selected in the Object Browser or in the Viewer, which will be extruded.
 - **Axis** if selected, it will be direction of extrusion, otherwise objects normals will be used.
-- **To plane** - a planar face can be selected to bound extrusion from one side.
+- **To face** - a face can be selected to bound extrusion from one side.
 - **To offset** - offset for extrusion or for bounding plane, if selected.
-- **From plane** - a planar face can be selected to bound extrusion from the other side.
+- **From face** - a face can be selected to bound extrusion from the other side.
 - **From offset** - offset for extrusion or for bounding plane, if selected.

+Planar face selected as a boundary of extrusion will be enlarged infinitely.
+As a result, extrusion bounded only by planar faces will be completed always.
+On the other hand, if the boundary face is not planar, extrusion may fail, for example, in case of the base object cannot be projected to this face along given direction.

 **TUI Command**:  *model.addExtrusion(part, objects, toObject, toOffset, fromObject, fromOffset);*